 Traditionally, though, Edmund doesn’t have a mother but a blinded, suicidal father to care for.
 Moriarty has cast Trinity Rep performer Phyllis Kay as the Earl of Gloucester.
 Some people feel this gender change makes hash of Shakespeare’s father-child parallels, but I think Kay, at first, brings a warm, welcome slant to the role.
 She’s a Hillary Clinton-esque figure, a powerful female minister who must also deal with a troubled family life, a woman who, like Lear, comes to recognize her mistake in believing and loving one child over another.

 But strangely, Kay’s performance seems to flat-line emotionally — at least it did on opening night.
 Having a female victim suffer during Gloucester’s infamous ‘blinding’ scene may increase the pity and horror, although in this modern-dress version, a male victim would have brought home the Zero Dark Thirty nature of the proceedings more clearly, implicating America’s own involvement in torture and “enhanced interrogation techniques.”

 But it’s just here, when Gloucester is most vulnerable — and is determinedly seeking her own sad obliteration — that Kay doesn’t bring anything more.
 It’s makes for a seesaw effect — this is just when Walters and McEleney have started to rise to the emotional demands of their roles.

 Still, I’m grateful to Moriarty for taking on this Mt.
 Everest of dramas; as indicated, I was struck by his approach, an approach that I’d previously discounted.
-But ultimately, this Lear lacks that cumulative effect of a great tragedy, the laying to waste of our preconceived notions and feelings, the cleansing that comes after a wrenching storm.
+But ultimately, this Lear lacks the cumulative effect of a great tragedy, the laying to waste of our preconceived notions and feelings, and the cleansing that comes after a wrenching storm.